-In addition to contractual liability (arising from e.g. misrepresentations or breaches of undertakings within the context of the transactional documentation) and directors' duties in the process of M&A transactions, the participants in M&A transactions should consider (i) the liability provided for non-compliance with regulatory obligations and, particularly in asset deals, (ii) statutory "drag-along" liability for certain liabilities of the disposing entity (ostensibly as means of creditor protection).
+In addition to contractual liability (arising from, e.g., misrepresentations or breaches of undertakings within the context of the transactional documentation) and directors' duties in the process of M&A transactions, the participants in M&A transactions should consider (i) the liability provided for non-compliance with M&A-specific statutory obligations and, particularly in asset deals, and (ii) statutory "drag-along" of certain liabilities of the disposing entity (as means of creditor protection).

-In respect of regulatory liability: Most notably, such liability may arise particularly in connection to the obligation to duly notify the Slovenian Competition Protection Agency ("CPA") of the merger/acquisition or seek an approval by the competent public authority (in each case, when applicable - see questions 1.4 and 2.14).
+In respect of statutory obligations: Most notably, liability may arise particularly in connection to the obligation to duly notify the Slovenian Competition Protection Agency ("CPA") of the merger/acquisition or seek an approval by the competent public authority (in each case, when applicable - see questions 1.4 and 2.14).
 For example, the completion of an M&A transaction without the prior notification/clearance from the CPA (when required) may entail a penalty in the amount of up to 10% of the turnover that the undertaking (along with other undertakings of the same group) achieved in the past business year, to be imposed upon the undertaking obliged to notify.
 Furthermore, the CPA may require the acquirer to dispose of the respective shares (or a portion thereof) within a certain period of time.